GregFinger/TD-Curve_Editor/README.md

 **Pop Out:** Creates a size-adjustable separate window for the Curve Editor, in case the Curve Editor embedded in your UI is too small to use

 ## Notes
 This is all in python, so calculations could be a little slow.
-However since this isn't be adjusted continuously, there usually is no impact on performance.
+However since this isn't adjusted continuously, there usually is no impact on performance.
 It's possible to do all the math in GLSL, just involves porting some scipy sub-modules into glsl.

 The x and y axis are both currently fixed from 0 to 1.
 It's possible this can be adjustable in future versions.
 To adjust it on your own, from the output chop channel, you can use a Math CHOP's range function to remap the y-axis range, or a Stretch CHOP to lengthen or shorten the x-axis.

-Snap function and changing grid size (similar to the Animation Editor) are possibilities for future versions.

 If points get too close on the x-axis but are too far away on the y-axis, sometimes the results can be noisy.
 Adjust the point coordinate and slope to solve this.